If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• Cutting-edge EXO Barrier: molecularly bonds technology of lens coating protection, which repels debris, dust, water, oil, preventing the glass from scratches;
+• Cutting-edge EXO Barrier: molecularly bonds technology of lens coating protection, which repels debris, dust, water, and oil, preventing the glass from scratches

 Cons: